Free standard shipping for all orders over $40

 What if I hiked the same trail twice in different conditions?

 Log both.
-The Mount Si example shows this. it was a return visit with different weather and crowds.
+The Mount Si example shows this.
+It was a return visit with different weather and crowds.
 Same trail, different experience, worth separate entries.